-Peabody College traces its roots to Davidson Academy, organized in 1785, eleven years before the founding of the state of Tennessee.
-It operated as an independent professional school of education from 1875 until its merger with Vanderbilt in 1979.
-The Peabody College of

-Education and Human Development offers the Bachelor of Science, the Master of Education, the Master of Public Policy, and the Doctor of Education.
+Peabody College of Education and Human Development traces its roots to Davidson Academy, organized in 1785, eleven years before the founding of the state of Tennessee.
+Peabody operated as an independent professional school of education from 1875 until its merger with Vanderbilt in 1979.
+Peabody offers the Bachelor of Science, the Master of Education, the Master of Public Policy, and the Doctor of Education.

-Section C Administration
+C: Administration

 Vanderbilt University is governed by a Board of Trust which appoints the Chancellor as the Chief Officer.
-The University's other administrative officers serve at the pleasure of the Chancellor and include the Provost and Vice Chancellor for Academic Affairs, the Vice Chancellor for Health Affairs, the Vice Chancellor for Investments and Treasurer, the Vice Chancellor for Administration and Chief Financial Officer, the Vice Chancellor for Public Affairs, and the Vice Chancellor for Student Life and University Affairs and General Counsel.
-Each of the ten schools of the university is led by a Dean who reports to the Vice Chancellor for Health Affairs in the case of the School of Medicine and the School of Nursing or to the Provost in all other cases.
+The University's other administrative officers serve at the pleasure of the Chancellor and include the Provost and Vice Chancellor for Academic Affairs, the Vice Chancellor for Investments and Chief Investment Officer, Vice Chancellor for Communications, the Vice Chancellor for Administration, the Vice Chancellor for Finance and Chief Financial Officer, the Vice Chancellor for Public Affairs, the Vice Chancellor for Athletics and University Affairs and Athletics Director, the Vice Chancellor for Development and Alumni Relations, the Vice Chancellor for Information Technology, the Vice Chancellor for Equity, Diversity and Inclusion and Chief Diversity Officer, and the Vice Chancellor,

+General Counsel and Secretary.
+Each of the ten schools of the University, with the exception of the School of Medicine, is led by a dean who reports to the Provost.
+The Dean of the School of Medicine reports to the Chancellor, while the Dean of Basic Sciences, within the School of Medicine, reports to the Provost.